Features and Functionality

 The Solicitation Auction is a process by which an OFP can attempt to execute orders of 500 or more contracts it represents as agent against contra orders that the OFP has solicited.
 The solicitation transactions will be required to be for at least 500 contracts and will be executed only if the price is at or between the NBBO.
 Each Agency order entered into the Solicitation auction shall be all-or-none.

-BOX has integrated the Complex Order Book and BOX Book in such a manner to create a dynamic, real-time trading mechanism which maximizes the opportunity for trade executions.
+BOX Options has integrated the Complex Order Book and BOX Options Book in such a manner to create a dynamic, real-time trading mechanism which maximizes the opportunity for trade executions.

 Refer to the Complex Order Description for details regarding this process.